the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter1.md

 );
 ~~~~~~~~

+During implementation, `ReactDOM.render()` takes your App component, though it can also pass simple JSX.
+It doesn't require an component instance.

 ### Exercises:

-* Open the *public/index.html* to see where the React applications hook into your HTML
+* Open the *public/index.html* to see where the React application hooks into your HTML
 * Read about [rendering elements in React](https://reactjs.org/docs/rendering-elements.html)

 ## Hot Module Replacement

-Hot Module Replacement lets you use the *src/index.js* file to improve your experience as a developer, but it may be too complex if you're a beginner to JavaScript.
+Hot Module Replacement can be used in the *src/index.js* file to improve your experience as a developer.
 By default, *create-react-app* will cause the browser to refresh the page whenever its source code is modified.
 Try it by changing the `helloWorld` variable in your *src/App.js* file, which should cause the browser to refresh the page.
 There is a better way of handling source code changes during development, however.

 Hot Module Replacement (HMR) is a tool for reloading your application in the browser without the page refresh.
 You can activate it in *create-react-app* by adding the following configuration to your *src/index.js* file: